Positive Behaviour Support Gold Coast & Brisbane

 Rebecca takes great pride in delivering effective specialised support to her clients through working with the person, their family, and their stakeholders to bring about positive change for their quality of life while reducing the likelihood of behaviours of concern.
 She believes that improving client’s lives and helping them to achieve their goals and dreams is the end point of behaviour support and this is reflected in the way she writes a Positive Behaviour Support Plan and implements it through training and ongoing behaviour management and support.

-Aimee Owens (resized)
+Aimee Owens Behaviour Support Practitioner

 AIMEE OWENS